Sovereignty: External

 Sovereignty may be recognized even when the sovereign body possesses no territory or its territory is under partial or total occupation by another power.
 The Holy See was in this position between the annexation in 1870 of the Papal States by Italy and the signing of the Lateran Treaties in 1929, a 59-year period during which it was recognised as sovereign by many (mostly Roman Catholic) states despite possessing no territory – a situation resolved when the Lateran Treaties granted the Holy See sovereignty over the Vatican City.
-Another case, sui generis is the Sovereign Military Order of Malta, the third sovereign entity inside Italian territory (after San Marino and the Vatican City State) and the second inside the Italian capital (since in 1869 the Palazzo di Malta and the Villa Malta receive extraterritorial rights, in this way becoming the only "sovereign" territorial possessions of the modern Order), which is the last existing heir to one of several once militarily significant, crusader states of sovereign military orders.
-In 1607 its Grand masters were also made Reichsfürst (princes of the Holy Roman Empire) by the Holy Roman Emperor, granting them seats in the Reichstag, at the time the closest permanent equivalent to an UN-type general assembly; confirmed 1620.
-These sovereign rights were never deposed, only the territories were lost.
-Over 100 modern states maintain full diplomatic relations with the order, and the UN awarded it observer status.
+Another sui generis case is the Sovereign Military Order of Malta.
+It has no sovereign territory; its Magistral Palace and Magistral Villa in Rome have extraterritorial status, which does not make them sovereign territory.
+The Order is generally regarded as having a special and limited international legal personality rather than statehood proper, maintains diplomatic relations with 115 states, and has observer status in the UN General Assembly.

 The governments-in-exile of many European states (for instance, Norway, Netherlands or Czechoslovakia) during the Second World War were regarded as sovereign despite their territories being under foreign occupation; their governance resumed as soon as the occupation had ended.
 The government of Kuwait was in a similar situation vis-à-vis the Iraqi occupation of its country during 1990–1991.
 The government of Republic of China (ROC) was generally recognized as sovereign over China from 1911 to 1971 despite the 1949 victory of the Communists in the Chinese civil war and the retreat of the ROC to Taiwan.
 The ROC represented China at the United Nations until 1971, when the People's Republic of China obtained the UN seat.
 The ROC political status as a state became increasingly disputed; it became commonly known as Taiwan.